How to Become a Nurse Midwife in Alabama: Complete Guide to CNM Programs and Licensure

 • Private women’s health and midwifery practices

 “The clinical training component was invaluable in preparing me for real-world practice.
-Working alongside experienced CNMs at UAB Women and Infants Center gave me the confidence and skills needed to provide exceptional care to women throughout their reproductive journey.” – Maurice H., CNM Graduate, University of Alabama at Birmingham
+Working alongside experienced CNMs at UAB Women and Infants Center gave me the confidence and skills needed to provide exceptional care to women throughout their reproductive journey.” – Amanda L., CNM Graduate, University of Alabama at Birmingham

-For Alabama nurses seeking comprehensive education, accredited nurse-midwifery programs in Alabama and neighboring states offer flexible online CNM programs designed to accommodate working professionals.
-These MSN, DNP, and post-master’s CNM degrees provide the advanced education necessary for national certification and licensure in Alabama.
+For Alabama nurses seeking comprehensive education, accredited nurse-midwifery programs in Alabama offer flexible online CNM programs designed to accommodate working RNs.
+These MSN, DNP, and post-master’s DNP programs provide the advanced education necessary for national certification and licensure in Alabama.

 Upon completing their graduate education, aspiring nurse-midwives must obtain national certification through the American Midwifery Certification Board (AMCB).
-This certification validates the knowledge and competencies required to provide safe, evidence-based midwifery care.
+This certification validates the knowledge and skills needed to provide safe and effective midwifery care.

 Examination Eligibility Requirements